thecoldviews/MAPP-Warehouse-Butlers/README.md

 - 'G' represents conveyor belts //Not used right now.
 - '_' or Blank Space for Blank.

+One can then add this warehouse to the java applet easily by following the example of other added warehouses in the applet file.

 Example:
 * String MazeDefine=
  * {